wonderbird/git-revert-workshop/README.md

 npm run frontend
 ```

+In a codespace you can open can open the exposed port 3000 by right clicking
+it and selecting **Preview in Editor**.

-Open the URL shown in the output of the frontend to view "The System" in your
+Otherwise, open the URL shown in the output of the frontend to view
-browser.
+"The System" in your browser.

 ### Create a `develop` branch